Unleashing Real-World Impact Through Field Education

 Field Placement Process

-Prior to your first semester of field, you’ll receive the field placement application, along with instructions on how to submit it.
+Prior to your first semester of field study, you’ll receive the field placement application, along with instructions on how to submit it.

-You will list your top five areas of practice interest in the application and will be matched to an agency for an interview based on those preferences.
+You will list your top five areas of practice interest and will be matched to an agency for an interview based on those preferences.
 You’ll have two interview opportunities for successful field placement.

 Matches are based on a number of factors, including: